luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 yay -S jackett
 ```

+I'll be using the default `9117` port, but change accordingly if you decide on another one.

 ## Reverse proxy

-I'm going to have all my *iso downloading* services under the same subdomain, only on different subdirectories.
-So, create the config file `isos.conf` at the usual `sites-available/enabled` path for `nginx`:
+I'm going to have most of the services under the same subdomain, with different subdirectories.
+Create the config file `isos.conf` at the usual `sites-available/enabled` path for `nginx`:

 ```nginx
 server {